Cheese Grotto: A Philosophy and Methodology

 We produce the Cheese Grotto in the United States for that very reason: to emulate these values of the specialty cheese industry at large and to promote manufacturing systems that support our domestic communities.
 In that way, we can see, smell, feel, and taste a direct, positive impact on our local economies and on the health of the environment that surrounds us.

 Since 8,000 BC, cheese has been an essential staple for communities all over the world.
 Before refrigeration, there were varying methods for storing cheese.
-Early nomads kept cheese in natural caves, or, they would make an enclave in the forest, by tightly wrapping trees in animal hide to keep their cheeses cool and out of the sun.
+Early nomads kept cheese in natural caves or they made an enclave in the forest by tightly wrapping trees in the animal hide to keep their cheeses cool and out of the sun.
 Throughout the centuries, cheese makers and keepers have come up with ways to store cheese and prolong its life, regulating humidity, air flow, light exposure, temperature, and carefully selecting materials the cheese would touch.

-Modern cheese caves have further advanced cheese storage technology; electronics and lab testing build upon centuries of established tradition.
-But for all the advancements in technology, there has remained no ideal way for home cheese enthusiasts to store cheese.
-I wanted to bring the beauty and functionality of the cheese caves I had worked in as a cheese maker and cheese monger to everyone who loves cheese.
+Modern cheese caves have further advanced cheese storage technology; electronics and lab testing builds upon centuries of established tradition.
+But for all the advancements in technology, there was no ideal way for home cheese enthusiasts to store cheese.
+I wanted to bring the beauty and functionality of the cheese caves I worked in as a cheesemaker and cheese monger to everyone who loves cheese.
 After years of testing, refining the design, and sharing it with top cheese specialists, the Cheese Grotto is now ready for your enjoyment.

 I hope your Cheese Grotto will serve to enhance your cheese experiences and will pique your curiosity and enchantment with one of the most complex and varied foods throughout time.